praveenkumars-sophista/praveenkumars-sophista/README.md

-# 📜 Praveenkumar.S – Code Whisperer, Bug Slayer, and Frontend Maestro
+# 📜 Praveenkumar.S – Code Whisperer, Bug Slayer, and Software Developer Extraordinaire

 ### 👋 About Me
 Hey there!
-I’m Praveenkumar.S, a Frontend Developer at **Sophista Software Solutions** and a relentless tinkerer in all things code.
+I’m Praveenkumar.S, a Software Developer at **Sophista Software Solutions** and a relentless tinkerer in all things code.
 I make the web prettier, apps smoother, and bugs a little more nervous every day.
 Armed with a keyboard and fueled by copious amounts of caffeine, I’m on a journey to turn complex ideas into seamless experiences.

 ### 👨‍💻 Professional Superpowers
 - **Frontend Mastery**: Fluent in Angular, DotNet, Laravel, Electron.js, Ionic – if it’s about making an interface sparkle, I’m probably already on it.